ademturkoglu/MoviesApp/README.md

 Purpose of the project
 ======================

-:earth_africa: This is the demo app which has a list of movies and detail
+:clapper: This is the demo app which has a list of movies and detail

 * Display mode switch option (List/Grid View).
 * Fetching movies from endpoint with pagination.